esl/MongooseIM/doc/user-guide/Getting-started.md

 ### Logging

-Change your own loglevel in the configuration file:
+Set your own loglevel in the configuration file:
 ```erlang
 % {loglevel, 3}.
 {loglevel, 4}.